 At the bottom of the framework, the final box translates these dynamics into policy implications and actions.
 As Figure 1 shows, both the mediating livelihood systems and the affordability outcomes feed into recommended interventions.
 These include strengthening institutional enforcement, regulating advance rent, upgrading compound houses, and expanding pro-poor financing.
 This bottom section signals the application value of the conceptual model and ties the analytical logic to practical urban housing policy.
 Figure 1 demonstrates that housing affordability in Asokore Mampong is shaped by a dual influence of household-level constraints and institutional structures, moderated by contextual livelihood systems.
 This integrated model provides the analytical foundation for examining both the prospects and challenges of affordable housing within the municipality.

-Figure 1: Conceptual Framework for Housing Affordability in Asokore Mampong
+Fig. 1.
+Conceptual Framework for Housing Affordability in Asokore Mampong

 Source: Author’s construct